 Chinese New Year Animal

-Each year based there is an animal based on the Chinese Zodiac.
+Each year there is an animal based on the Chinese Zodiac.
 While the ancient zodiac wasn't based on real animals, the Chinese people believe that personalities and compatibility with others are based on the zodiac.

 Below are the animals and the years they represent over the next 12 years.